Guess who comes back in Solo?

 What now?

 I don't really care what happens next with Han or Lando, but I can't wait to see where they take Q'ira's character.
 She proved herself quite the combatant and a female Sith (if indeed that's what's she's in training to be) isn't something we've seen on the big screen before.
-Hopefully we don't have to wait too long to find out what her next move is.
+Also, it's just so exciting to have Darth Maul back on the big screen.
+His fight with Obi-Wan and Qui-Gon Jinn in Episode 1 is still one of my favorite lightsaber battles ever.
+Hopefully we don't have to wait too long to find out what happens next.

 Solo: A Star Wars Story: Here's everything more we know about the latest Star Wars film, including when you can see it, who else stars and what you can expect when it opens.